peterjmartinson/writing/DistractedFortune/20250402_NotGettingThingsDone/draft.md

 But it can.
 Give it a minute.

-In the early 19th Century, mathematician Carl Gauss proved something that was discovered in a more limited form a century and a half earlier by Gottfried Leibniz and his collaborators.
-Gauss discovered that a geometric surface whose total area is the minimum possible (like a soap bubble) can be completely defined by the smallest measurement of length on that surface.

-Uhhh...

 Think about power lines hung from electric poles.
 They hang in a conspicuous "U" shape called a _catenary_.
 It turns out that every chain, rope, bridge, string of lights, whatever, suspended between two points, will hang in that same shape.
 It's pretty easy to do experiments to investigate this shape.
 For example, get a chain necklace, or just a length of chain, and hold it between your hands.
 That U is the catenary.

 If you get a friend's help, you can demonstrate something surprising about the catenary.
 While you hold the chain, have your friend pinch the chain somewhere else gently, so the chain stays pretty still.
 Now, you let go of the string on that end.
 The rest of the chain will remain in the identical catenary shape.

 If you follow this experiment all the way down to the smallest bit of chain, the shape continues to remain.

-Well, Leibniz discovered that the shape goes all the way to the smallest conceivable length of chain, of length _zero_.
+German mathematician Gottfried Leibniz discovered that the shape goes all the way to the smallest conceivable length of chain, of length _zero_.
 He called that smallest length the _infinitesimal_.
 That infinitesimal can't be a straight line, but must be some shape that represents the catenary's curvature.

 Leibniz showed a surprising relationship between that infinitesimal and the full catenary curve.
-He invented a new math called _integration_, where all those infinitesimals can be added together to form the entire, beautiful catenary curve.
+He invented a new math called [_integration_](LINK), where all those infinitesimals can be added together to form the entire, beautiful catenary curve.

 In other words, the smallest bit of _action_, constructed properly and repeated over and over, is sufficient to recreate the full _goal_ of the curve.

+The challenge Leibniz and his collaborators, like Johann Bernoulli, faced, was to create a new mathematics to both describe this minimum-maximum relationship, but also to discover the relationship for new types of curves.
+This mathematics is today called "Calculus", and it is crucial for understanding all areas of physics.

 ## Tiny Actions, Giant Results

-There is one strategy shared by all the productivity gurus mentioned above.
-David Allen calls it the "2 minute rule".
+There is one strategy shared by all the productivity gurus mentioned above, and reinforced by the physical laws of Calculus.
+Allen calls it the "2 minute rule", Clear calls it the "minimum viable action" <todo check this>, and Krumboltz and Babineaux call it "fail fast".
 In short, the smaller the action you can take _now_, the more likely you will be to find success.

-<note B and D> lay out some useful rules.
+Krumboltz and Babineaux lay out some useful rules for carrying out .
 Here are the ones I thought were the most important:

 1. The action should be real